About the Initiative

 - Join the #FirstGen Directory.
 If you sent us your name earlier this year, you should be included in the directory.
 If you’re not listed, please add your name.

 - Wear your #FirstGen T-Shirt –UC Office of the President is providing #FirstGen t-shirts, and asks that we select days – such as the first day of instruction each quarter— to help students identify their first-generation professors.
-We’ll distribute them at our event in April.
+They can be picked up in 1383 The Grove.

 Share your Story.